OneMoreThing/ParseKit/README.md

 -replace all occurence of  #import <Parse/Parse.h> of Parse framework as #import "Parse.h"

--rename protocol PF_FBRequestDelegate in AppDelegate.h as FBRequestDelegate
+-for Anypic only, rename protocol PF_FBRequestDelegate in AppDelegate.h as FBRequestDelegate

 -follow the instruction in DataKit to create your backend server (localhost or for example on Amazon with an ec2 bitnami node.js image connected to mongohq service)